 Sammy Lone Bear, Joe Black Fox and Philip Standing Soldier arrived “in their most elaborate attire, feather headdresses, bead jackets, beaded blankets, and beautiful armlets.”
 The demeaning attitude of the 19th century press as well as the most-likely well-meaning hostess was evident.

 “It may be said that the manners of the three were unexceptionable.
-They ate with their forks at the table and carried themselves during the two hours’ of their stay with dignified freedom,” said The Times.
+They ate with their forks at the table and carried themselves during the two hours’ of their stay with dignified freedom,” said The New York Times.

 Mrs. Bruton “bought all the trinkets the guests of honor had with them, to send to friends abroad” and she had a photographer on hand to document the event.